 Artefacts on display range from silver, ceramic and glassware pieces to weaponry, furniture, examples of folk life and costume.
 All of these are displayed with imagination in innovative and contemporary galleries, which entice you to go further, look harder and examine more closely.

-Family funMarch Tours at Collins Barracks March down to Collins Barracks for a variety of free public tours exploring the Museum's collections in this busy month of national days, holidays, and other festivities!
-Tours will begin in Reception at Collins Barracks.
+Family funApril Tours at Collins Barracks This April, visit Collins Barracks for a wide range of free public tours exploring the Museum's collections!